 Look around and if I can answer any real estate related questions for you please reach out.

-When you are contemplating a divorce in Arizona, and you own a house with your spouse or partner you need to make some decisions about the house before you ever file for divorce.
+When you are contemplating a divorce in Arizona, and you own a house with your spouse you need to make some decisions about the house before you ever file for divorce.

 At least this is the easy way!

-And, once you actually file for divorce what will actually happen to your family home is completely up to the court, it will not be up to you.
+Keep in mind, once you file for divorce what will actually happen to your family home is completely up to the court, it will not be up to you.

 Through my Pre-Divorce consultation, I will explain in detail how to avoid expensive and long-lasting pitfalls with the marital home and answer questions you have regarding the home.

-It’s simple.
-I can help you avoid expensive mistakes, help protect your consumer rights, help protect your credit scores and help you preserve your future homeownership eligibility.
+I can help you avoid expensive mistakes, help protect your credit scores, and help you preserve your future home-ownership eligibility.

-I do not take sides!
-My services are focused on the protection of both parties while keeping your future homeownership capabilities in mind.
+My services are focused on the protection of both parties while keeping your future home-ownership capabilities in mind.